Important Data

 A negative score does not mean that pupils did not make any progress, rather it means they made less progress than other pupils nationally with similar starting points.

-Average Progress made by pupils
+Results Table.
+Average progress made by pupils.